an2n/semver-auto/README.md

 ## Upcoming Features

-- Terminate on Update.
-If an update is detected, the program will exit and return a non-zero exit code.
+- Terminate on Update: If an update is detected, the program will exit and return a non-zero exit code.
 This signals that the script needs to be executed before proceeding with additional CI/CD steps, ensuring that the latest changes are incorporated.
 - Testing: Unit Testing integration for enhanced script reliability.
 - Open Source: The script will be released as open source, fostering collaboration and transparency.

 ## Disclaimer

-This project is may not suitable If you plan to publish your package, [see reference](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#version).
+This project may not be suitable If you plan to publish your package, [see reference](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#version).
 The most important things in your package.json are the name and version fields as they will be required.

+## Contributing

+Not available at the moment, but contributions are welcome!
+If you encounter issues or have suggestions for improvement, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.